-One major problem from much of our cancer therapy is the collateral damage.
-Not the side effects, such as nausea and vomiting or hair loss, which are typically transient but the long-term consequences of therapy, such as chemobrain and neuropathy.
+One major problem with much of our cancer therapy is collateral damage.
+Not the side effects, such as nausea and vomiting or hair loss, which are typically transient but the long-term consequences of therapy, such as chemo brain and neuropathy.
 Some of these changes will resolve and many will not.
 In my case, it’s been six years since I received chemotherapy to treat my leukemia, and my sense of taste and smell still haven’t returned.

 One major long term problem from much of our cancer therapy is the collateral damage

 To help those women in the middle get answers they needed, a research team sponsored by the National Cancer Institute launched a clinical trial called TAILORx.
 The lowest-risk women had hormone therapy; women in the middle, with scores between 11 and 27 were randomized to hormone therapy alone or hormone therapy and chemotherapy, and high scoring women had chemotherapy and hormone therapy.
 In 2015, the researchers reported that after five years, the women in the low-scoring group that showed overall survival rates of 98 percent—affirming the test’s effectiveness.